lix4205/chroot-extra/README.md

 # chroot-extra
-This is a small suite of scripts aimed at automating a chroot environnement
+This is a small scripts aimed at automating a chroot environnement

 # Usage
 First you have to give execute permission to chroot-extra :<br />